tezer/OppiWordsBot/README.md

 # OppiWordsBot
 A Telegram bot for learning languages

 To run it you need Python 3.7

 To run the bot you need:
-1. geister your own bot ad BotFather
+1. register your own bot ad BotFather
 2. set a MySQL database as follows: mysql> describe spaced_repetition;